Particular/docs.particular.net/samples/step-by-step/sample.md

 ## The Client

 Next, the Client application must be ready to send messages with NServiceBus.
-In the Client application, add the following code to the program's Main method.
-Don't worry about the missing `SendOrder` method, it will be added very soon.
+In the Client application, add the following code to the Program class.
+Ignore the missing `SendOrder` method, it will be added below.

 snippet:ClientInit